The One Sure Thing About the Future of Healthcare

 By Peter Lyle DeHaan, Ph.D.

-I don’t like to write about politics, but politicians in the United States are once again messing with healthcare.
-Some call it repeal, and others view it as repair.
+I don’t like to write about politics, but politicians in the United States is once again messing with healthcare.
+Some call it to repeal, and others view it as repair.
 Some are for it and others oppose it.
-No one knows for sure how things will shake out or when it will happen, if anything happens at all.
+No one knows for sure how things will shake out or when it will happen if anything happens at all.

 Whether you view the status quo as good or bad, the maneuverings of the politicians and the soundbites of the pundits are disruptive.
 This makes it hard to plan: hard for healthcare providers, hard for healthcare insurance companies, and hard for healthcare consumers.

 Regardless of the outcome, however, there is one thing I’m sure of.
 Medical call centers will continue to play a key role in the provision of care now and a bigger role in the future.
 Healthcare call centers stand in the healthcare gap, improving patient care, enhancing population health, and reducing per capita healthcare costs.
 No group is better positioned to achieve these three goals.